digital-asset/daml-katacoda/getting-started/build-and-run/1_template.md

-We’ll start by getting the app up and running, and then explain the different components which we will later extend.
+We’ll start by getting the app up and running, and then explain the different components.

 First off, open a terminal and instantiate the template project.
 You can click on the below snippets to run them in the terminal.